NIH Pain Consortium: Grant Mechanism Webinar Series

 Question and Answer Summary: Webinar 13 -NIH data policy and data harmonization

+Q: Who can access the HEAL Common Data Element (CDE) Box account?
 A: Any HEAL Principal Investigator or their team can access the NIH HEAL CDE Box account.

+Q: Where can I find information about NIH’s data sharing policies?
 A: NIH has created a new Scientific Data Sharing website that you should reference.

+Q: How can I protect human subject privacy when I’m sharing data, and what language should I use when I’m telling my subjects about the data and samples I’m sharing from them?
 A: NIH recognizes that sharing human subject data and samples requires some care.
 We have recently released two draft resources on this topic that you can reference and comment on if you think they are incomplete.

 June 9, 2022 - Clinical trial oversight

 In this webinar, Dr. Codrin Lungu (NINDS) explained how NIH defines clinical trials (and resources to determine if something is a clinical trial), as well as funding mechanisms for clinical trials at NIH, and how the development process for clinical trial applications work.
 Additionally, Lungu covered several NINDS clinical trials networks, such as NeuroNEXT and provided some tips for success for clinical trial applications.
 Next, Michelle Culp (OSP) explained how to determine if a study meets the NIH definition of a clinical trial, as well as the importance of clinical trial oversight across the lifespan of a clinical trial (and the sources of oversight).
 Lastly, Dr. Barbara Karp provided an overview of the Early-Stage Pain Investigation Clinical Network (EPPIC-Net).
 Karp discussed the goals of the program, the program structure, and the application and review process.

 Question and Answer Summary: Webinar 14 -Clinical Trial Oversight